 The "more inside" words don't appear when people read Mefi or AskMe via RSS.
 As a result when you end your question with "as always there's..." it makes no sense to people reading via RSS.
 Editing cute more inside jokes is one of the only edits we make to a post that is not at the poster's request. (tags: moreinsideaskmeeditingaskmetafiltermetafilter ) October 18, 2007 - permalink - back to questions

 How can I check if something has been posted before, to avoid double posting?

 The New Post form will automatically check for you.
 Just enter the URL and click "Preview."

 For better searching, leave off everything but the domain name -- no "http," no "www" and no directory or html suffix information.
 This makes it more likely the search will catch a double.

 You can also plug a URL into the Search box on any page, or search in Google by pasting the URL into Google along with this string: site:www.metafilter.com (tags: doublepostURLsearchmetafilterlink ) January 25, 2013 - permalink - back to questions

 Can I post a fundraiser, or a petition for a worthy cause?

-Can I post a link to CNN if there's a breaking news story that hasn't been posted yet?
+Can I post a link to just a short news bulletin if there's a breaking news story?